04 Jun Transferring Property Prior to Bankruptcy

 - Obtaining a formal valuation of the property at the time of the transfer from a registered valuer;

 - Entering into a formal contract for the sale of the property for a value at least equal to the market value of the property;

 - Ensuring the sale price is paid by the transferee in a manner that is traceable;

 - Ensuring the sale price is paid by the transferee from their own funds and not funds that the transferor may have an interest in; and

 - Ensuring the appropriate stamp duty is paid on the transfer (if it is a dutiable transaction).

 If you or one of your clients are facing financial difficulties and require assistance in navigating through a bankruptcy, get in contact with one of our Specialist Accountants by calling 1800 246 801.

-Article written by Adam Kersey, Senior Manager SV Partners Queensland
+Article written by Adam Kersey, Associate Director SV Partners Queensland